Linux 6.18 Kernel for RTL8196E¶

 🙏 Credits¶

-The kernel patches and platform support were originally based on work by Gaspare Bruno: - ggbruno/openwrt - Realtek branch
+The kernel platform support traces back to early work by Gaspare Bruno on the Realtek target: - ggbruno/openwrt — Realtek branch